 Have you searched enough for the best language-learning apps?

-You’re guaranteed to see sponsored articles, reviews, and ads for Babbel.
+You’ll see sponsored articles, reviews, and ads for Babbel.

 While you’re at it, check the answer in my Babbel review.
 I mean, as soon as I write it.
-What can I say, I’m lazy.
+What can I say?
+I’m lazy.

 Babbel is a paid app built explicitly by over 100 language experts and educators.
 This differs from Duolingo and Memrise, which also include huge user-generated content.